pdxjohnny/linux/Documentation/virt/kvm/msr.rst

 	write '1' to bit 0 of the MSR, this causes the host to re-scan its queue and check if there are more notifications pending.
 The MSR is available if KVM_FEATURE_ASYNC_PF_INT is present in CPUID.

+MSR_KVM_CR0_PIN_ALLOWED:
+	0x4b564d08
+MSR_KVM_CR4_PIN_ALLOWED:
+	0x4b564d09

+	Registers informing the guest which bits may be pinned for each control register respectively via the CR pinned MSRs.
+Read only for the guest.
+	Host VMM may modify which bits are allowed by writing to these registers.

+data:
+	Bits which may be pinned.

+	Attempting to pin bits other than these will result in a failure when writing to the respective CR pinned MSR.

+	Bits which are allowed to be pinned default to WP for CR0 and SMEP, SMAP, and UMIP for CR4.

+        The host VMM may modify the set of allowed bits.
+However, only the above have been tested to work.
+Allowing the guest to pin other bits may or may not be compatible with KVM.

+MSR_KVM_CR0_PINNED_LOW:
+	0x4b564d0a
+MSR_KVM_CR0_PINNED_HIGH:
+	0x4b564d0b
+MSR_KVM_CR4_PINNED_LOW:
+	0x4b564d0c
+MSR_KVM_CR4_PINNED_HIGH:
+	0x4b564d0d

+	Used to configure pinned bits in control registers

+data:
+	Bits to be pinned.

+	Fails if data contains bits which are not allowed to be pinned.
+Or if attempting to pin bits high that are already pinned low, or vice versa.
+	Bits which are allowed to be pinned can be found by reading the CR pin allowed MSRs.

+	The MSRs are read/write for host userspace, and write-only for the guest.

+	Once set to a non-zero value, the guest cannot clear any of the bits that have been pinned.
+The guest can pin more bits, so long as those bits appear in the allowed MSR, and are not already pinned to the opposite value.

+	Host userspace may clear or change pinned bits at any point.
+Host userspace must clear pinned bits on reboot.

+	The MSR enables bit pinning for control registers.
+Pinning is active when the guest is not in SMM.
+If an exit from SMM results in pinned bits becoming unpinned.
+The guest will exit.
+If the guest attempts to write values to cr* where bits differ from pinned bits, the write will fail and the guest will be sent a general protection fault.